spatie/activitylog/README.md

    use LogsActivity;
 ...
 ```
+### Eloquent events
 Any Eloquent activity you would like to record needs to be returned by getRecordActivityEvents method.
-Per default we have enabled few activities.
+Per default we have enabled few activities in the
-Feel free
+configuration file. you can enable or disable them by commenting

 ```php